jmittelman/Trivia-Round-Up/README.md

 - To start, user clicks a button on a modal box.
 - The user is presented with a question and three possible answers.
 - Upon making a selection, the user is presented with a result message.
-- The message will either say "correct" and increment the score, or it will say "wrong" and show the correct answer.
+- The message will either say "correct" and increment the score, or it will say "wrong" and reveal the correct answer.
 - Next, the user can click a button to be presented another question.
 - There are ten questions to cycle through.
 Upon completion, the user will be able to click a button to see the final results.